BIGJRA/BIGJRA.github.io/reborn.md

     - Toxic
     - Rest

 This team generally relies upon Stakataka's Trick Room, which can easily be shut down by OHKO'ing it.
 The move Earth Power can easily do the trick.
 Regirock and Regice eat up Physical and Special moves, holding a Band and Specs, respectively.
 Registeel gets an Omniboost and will try to stall you out with Toxic and Seismic Toss.
 The Tyranitar is a special set, benefitting from the field effect with most of its moves, and Mega Mawile rounds out the team with very strong Sucker Punch, potentially boosted by Power-Up-Punch.
-If you can take out the Trick Room, set up a Sweeper (ideally with a Fighting-type move), and have a plan to deal with Sucker Punch, you're golden.
+If you can take out the Trick Room, set up a Sweeper (ideally with a Fighting type move), and have a plan to deal with Sucker Punch, you're golden.

 With that out of the way, we'll be free to explore from here in three directions.
 I start by going left.
 Talk to the braille tablet here, then to Danielle when you're ready.
 Time for more Simon Says.
 Note that you will have to move yourself to move the boulders as instructed - this is ok and won't ruin your attempt.
 Enter the opened door, where you can find and catch **Regirock**.